Jossell-Araiza/Autsai-Backend-Project/README.md

 ## Overview

-This project is a submission for the Junior Backend Developer position at **Autsai**, completed by **Jossell**.
+This project is a submission for the Junior Backend Developer position at **Autsai**, completed by **Jossell Araiza**.
 It implements a robust messaging system using Firebase Authentication and Firestore, fully meeting:

 - ✅ All Tier 1 requirements (user authentication, one-on-one messaging with timestamps)
 - ✅ Two Tier 2 features (edit user profile, group chat with add/remove users)